deadlock/typescript/design-patterns/README.md

 - #### Facade
 - #### Flyweight

 ### Behavioral

 Behavioral design patterns define how objects interact with one another.

-- Chain of responsability
+- #### Chain of responsability

+Avoid coupling the sender of a request to its reciever by giving more than one object a chance to handle the request.
+Chain the receiving objects and pass the request along the chain.

-- Command
+- ### Command

+Encapsulate a request as an objext, thereby letting you parameterize with different requests, queue or log requests, and support undoable operations.

 - Interpreter
 - Iterator
 - Mediator